What is microglial senescence?

 Microglia are a heterogeneous population of cells within the central nervous system (CNS), serving as the brain’s resident immune cells.
 They play an essential role in maintaining homeostasis, responding to injury and infection, and clearing cellular debris.
 Comprising approximately 10-15% of the total brain cell population, microglia are critical for orchestrating neuroinflammatory responses and contributing to processes like myelination (Greenwood, 2021; Malvaso, 2023).
 Additionally, they are involved in immune surveillance and synaptic remodeling (Ng, 2023).
 Recent studies suggest that microglia undergo senescence with aging, leading to functional changes not only in normal aging but also in various disorders, including neurodegenerative diseases (Ng, 2023).

-Senescent microglia show reduced process ramification and motility, increased swelling and cytorrhexis, and cytoplasmic fragmentation with vacuolization.
-They accumulate more iron, exhibit higher ferritin expression and increased ROS production, and release more proinflammatory cytokines.
-Their phagocytic ability to clear debris and toxic proteins are significantly impaired.
-Figure and caption adapted from Malvaso et al. (Malvaso, 2023) under the Creative Commons Attribution License
+Senescent microglia display reduced process ramification and motility, increased swelling, cytorrhexis, vacuolization, and cytoplasmic fragmentation.
+They accumulate iron, upregulate ferritin, produce more ROS, and secrete elevated proinflammatory cytokines.
+Phagocytic clearance of debris and toxic proteins is markedly impaired.
+Figure adapted from Malvaso et al. (Malvaso, 2023) under the Creative Commons Attribution License.

 What role does microglial senescence play in AD and PD?